NABUligans/napa/README.md

   NHACPv01: true
 ```

-They can be written in yaml or json, but package managers only need to support json.
-The make scripts in this repository will convert yaml to json for you during packaging.
+They final manifest must be JSON.
+The make scripts in this repository will convert yaml to json for you during packaging if you choose to author in yaml.

 ## What's in this repo?